postsharp/postsharp-emails/metalama-email-course/140-custom-validation-predicate.md

+---
-# Validating Architecture on Your Terms: Custom Predicates
+subject: "Validating Architecture on Your Terms: Custom Predicates"
+---

-In previous discussions, we have explored how Metalama provides a number of pre-built fabric extension methods to assist with validating the architecture of your codebase.
-However, there may be scenarios where these pre-built methods do not meet your requirements, necessitating the need for custom validation.
+In previous discussions, we explored how Metalama provides several pre-built fabric extension methods to help validate the architecture of your codebase.
+However, there may be scenarios where these pre-built methods do not fully meet your requirements, necessitating custom validation.

-Metalama offers several methods for architecture validation, including `CanOnlyBeUsedFrom`, `CannotBeUsedFrom`, `InternalsCanOnlyBeUsedFrom` or `InternalsCannotBeUsedFrom`.
-These methods accept predicates such as `Assembly(name)`, `CurrentNamespace()`, `Namespace(name)`, `NamespaceOf(type)`, `Type(type)`, or `HasFamilyAccess`, all exposed as extension methods of the [ReferencePredicateBuilder](https://doc.metalama.net/api/metalama-extensions-architecture-predicates-referencepredicatebuilder) class.
-Before creating your own validation methods, it may be beneficial to consider whether you could simply continue using these methods, but build a custom predicate.
-This is the approach we will take in this article.
+Metalama offers various methods for architecture validation, such as `CanOnlyBeUsedFrom`, `CannotBeUsedFrom`, `InternalsCanOnlyBeUsedFrom`, and `InternalsCannotBeUsedFrom`.
+These methods accept predicates like `Assembly(name)`, `CurrentNamespace()`, `Namespace(name)`, `NamespaceOf(type)`, `Type(type)`, or `HasFamilyAccess`, all exposed as extension methods of the [ReferencePredicateBuilder](https://doc.metalama.net/api/metalama-extensions-architecture-predicates-referencepredicatebuilder) class.
+Before creating your own validation methods, consider whether you can use these methods with a custom predicate.
+This is the approach we will explore in this article.

 ## 1. Create a Predicate Class

-The first step involves creating a class derived from the `ReferencePredicate` abstract class and implementing its `IsMatch` method.
-Implementing a class instead of supplying a delegate may seem cumbersome at first, but the reason is that predicates must be serializable for cases when the validation must apply to references from other projects.
+The first step is to create a class derived from the `ReferencePredicate` abstract class and implement its `IsMatch` method.
+While implementing a class instead of supplying a delegate may seem cumbersome at first, it is necessary because predicates must be serializable to validate references from other projects.

 We recommend keeping this predicate class internal.